-- (a) Upon registration of an aircraft in Liberia, the Authority will notify the State of Design of the aircraft of the registration in Liberia, and request that the Authority receives any and all airworthiness directives addressing that aircraft, airframe, aircraft engine, propeller, appliance, or component part and any requirements for the establishment of specific continuing airworthiness programs. - (b) Whenever the State of Design considers that a condition in an aircraft, airframe, aircraft engine, propeller, appliance, or component part is unsafe as shown by the issuance of an airworthiness directive by that State, such directives shall apply to Liberia registered civil aircraft of the type identified in that airworthiness directive. - (c) The Authority may identify continuing airworthiness information including manufacturer's service bulletins and other sources of data, or develop and prescribe inspections, procedures and limitations, for mandatory compliance pertaining to affected aircraft in Liberia. - (d) No person may operate any Liberia registered civil aircraft to which the measures of this subsection apply, except in accordance with the applicable airworthiness directives and service bulletins.
+- (a) Liberia Shall ensure that, when it first enters on its register an aircraft of a particular type for which it is not the State of Design and issues or validates a Certificate of Airworthiness in accordance with 5.3.6 of this part, it shall advise the State of Design that it has entered such an aircraft on its register; - (b) Upon registration of an aircraft in Liberia, the Authority will notify the State of Design of the aircraft of the registration in Liberia, and request that the Authority receives any and all airworthiness directives addressing that aircraft, airframe, aircraft engine, propeller, appliance, or component part and any requirements for the establishment of specific continuing airworthiness programs. - (c) Whenever the State of Design considers that a condition in an aircraft, airframe, aircraft engine, propeller, appliance, or component part is unsafe as shown by the issuance of an airworthiness directive by that State, such directives shall apply to Liberia registered civil aircraft of the type identified in that airworthiness directive. - (d) The Authority shall determine the continuing airworthiness of an aircraft in relation to the appropriate airworthiness requirements in force for that aircraft. - (e) The Authority may identify continuing airworthiness information including manufacturer's service bulletins and other sources of data, or develop and prescribe inspections, procedures and limitations, for mandatory compliance pertaining to affected aircraft in Liberia. - (f) The Authority shall develop or adopt requirements to ensure the continuing airworthiness of the aircraft during its service life, including requirements to ensure that the aircraft: - (1) continues to comply with the appropriate airworthiness requirements after a modification, a repair or the installation of a replacement part; and - (2) is maintained in an airworthy condition and in compliance with the maintenance requirements of Annex 6 Operation of Aircraft, and where applicable, Parts III, IV, V, VI and VII of Annex 8; - (g) upon receipt of mandatory continuing airworthiness information from the State of Design, The Authority shall adopt the mandatory information directly or assess the information received and take appropriate action;